If you want to know which are the best shaving soaps on the market right now, you have come to the right place.

 We graded and ranked the shaving soaps based on these 4 criteria:

 Whether you have sensitive skin, using a safety razor or straight razor, or have particularly thick hair, we’ve got you covered.

 You will be sure to find the right shaving soap for your skin type and needs on this definitive list of the best shaving soaps.

-Use the table of contents below to go to the sections most important to you
+Use the table of contents below to jump to the sections most important to you.

 Table of Contents